math2001/math2001.github.io/content/post/my-zen.md

 draft: true
 ---

-[Python](https://python.org) is by far my favorite language (I event wish we spoke it :smile:).
+[Python](https://python.org) is by far my favorite language (I even wish we spoke it :smile:).

-On thing I found funny, and in the same time really good is [its zen](https://python.org/dev/peps/pep-0020/).
+One thing I found funny about it, and in the same time really good, is [its zen](https://python.org/dev/peps/pep-0020/).

+They're basically guidelines.

 So, today, *dans un élan d'inspiration*, I decided to write my own.
+Here it is:

 ```
 Keep it simple.